 Facebook Cover Photo, Group Header Image Size And Other FB Graphics

-And if you try to hunt down the same thing for your Facebook Group Header Cover Photo, it’s just as difficult.
-So here that is too: 820 x 428 pixels (Facebook changed to this new size on 28th November 2017, but note that the top and bottom of your header is hidden – details below – note that all old headers will be cropped almost in half if not updated to the new size – if your current group header image looks a little weird – that’s why).
+It’s exceedingly hard to hunt down the size for your Facebook Group Header cover photo.
+So here it is: 820 x 428 pixels (Facebook changed to this new size on 28th November 2017, but note that the top and bottom of your header is hidden – full details below – note that all old headers will be cropped almost in half if not updated to the new size – if your current group header image looks a little weird – that’s why).

 Facebook Profile Header Image Size